News you can use

 Camping

-The preserve offers a multifunctional campground consisting of 9 primitive campsites for families, small groups and large groups.
+The preserve offers a multifunctional campground consisting of 9 primitive campsites available for rental to families, small groups and large groups.
 The campsites are on flat to hilly terrain in full shade to full sun.
 Each campsite can accommodate up to six tents and includes a fire pit and picnic table.
 An accessible latrine and a water fountain are located nearby.
 No electrical hookup is available.
 Seven of the campsites are on natural surface terrain, one is on limestone screenings and one is on a concrete pad.
 The site surfaced with limestone and the concrete pad are ADA accessible.
-Learn more about camping permits, fees and equipment rental.

 Sledding